sheepgrass/cpp_project_framework/README.md

 The names of enumerator members are all lowercase, with underscores between words, i.e. snake case => snake_case

-#### C++ Indentation

-Use 4 spaces at a time for indentation.
-Do not use tabs in code.
-You should set your editor to emit spaces when you hit the tab key.

 #### C++ Main File Name (file containing the main() entry function)

 Main file name must have the same name as the final program binary name which should be all lowercase, with underscores between words, i.e. snake case => snake_case